music-encoding/guidelines/_guidelines-dev/02-shared/03-sharedcommonattributes.md

 Other attributes from the XML-Namespace encountered in MEI files are: {% include link atts="att.lang/xml---lang  att.whitespace/xml---space" %}

-The xml:id and xml:base attributes are especially important when it comes to linking document fragments to eachother or to external entities.
+The **@xml:id** and **@xml:base** attributes are especially important when it comes to linking document fragments to eachother or to external entities.
 Many of the linking attributes are globally available in MEI through the {% include link att="common" %} attribute class:

 {% include desc atts="att.linking/copyof